clunion/shardoverse/README.md

 The common log-level can also be changed at runtime by setting the environment variable RUST_LANG.

-For the code currently in the work, the log level is set to debug, so only for thet code file(s) there is output at debug-level.
+For the code currently in the work, the log level is set to debug, so only for that code file(s) there is output at debug-level.

 In the release variant of Shardoverse, only errors and warnings are
 included in the executable, all else are 'compiled out' by cargo options.